OpenSILEX/opensilex/opensilex-doc/src/main/resources/file-systems/amazon_s3.md

 Considering the download of a datafile with :
 - `http://www.phenome-fppn.fr/id/file/1661036401.fcf0933a40d6bc61bbdb89d625c44ec1` : URI of the datafile
-- `datafile/aHR0cDovL3d3dy5waGVub21l`: file path generated from datafile URI
+- `datafile/aHR0cDovL3d3dy5waGVub21l`: file path generated from datafile URI (key of file into bucket)

+File is just downloaded from S3 bucket with the corresponding path/key.

 **Read file**